Bariloche

 - Bariloche → San Martín de los Andes (Ruta de los Siete Lagos)

-- Bariloche → Esquel (5 hours by bus)
+- Bariloche → Esquel (bus, ~5 hours)

-- Bariloche → Puerto Varas (Chile)
+- Bariloche → Puerto Varas (Chile, multi-day crossing)

 Notes